CalebFunderburk/Trade-Base/README.md

 ### User Story

-As a business owner looking for a back-end for my ecommerce website, I would like an application that allows me to manage a datebase.
+As a business owner looking for a backend for my ecommerce website, I would like an application that allows me to manage a datebase.
 When I run the application, I am then able to add, read, edit, or delete data from the database.

 ### Features